 Prince Iginuwa was the eldest son of Oba Olua- the fourteenth Oba of Bini (Benin) kingdom.
-Prince Iginuwa who was well loved by his father the king but disliked by the chiefs was impatient of the taboos and traditional conventions of the times.
+He was well loved by his father the king but disliked by the chiefs because he was impatient of the taboos and traditional conventions of the times.

 As a result of this, the provoked chiefs who already harboured a dislike for him converged secretly and the meeting was presided by the chief minister (Iyase).

 Traditionally, it is the custom of the Bini kingdom for the son who was chosen Edaiken (crowned prince) to live outside the capital among the hereditary chiefs to whose ranks he belonged.

-However, upon hearing the secret conclusion of what was likely to happen to his soon, Oba Olua consulted his chief priest ( Ogiefa ) as to what must be done to save the life of his boy.
+However, upon hearing the secret conclusion of what was likely to happen to his son, Oba Olua consulted his chief priest ( Ogiefa ) as to what must be done to save the life of his boy.

 With this intention, a meeting of the central council was summoned when the ark was completed.
-Oba Olua informed the chiefs that he was sending his son Prince Iginuwa to perform desirable rites to the river goddess- Olokun.
-And to accompany him, he demanded from them their first sons.
+Oba Olua informed the chiefs that he was sending his son Prince Iginuwa to perform desirable rites to the river goddess- Olokun; and to accompany him, he demanded from them their first sons.

 The king has spoken, and from the council, no objection was made.